CISecurity/CCPA-Docs/docs/Configuration Guide.md

 | port          | The port number on which the database is listening.
 By default, Oracle databases are configured to listen on port 1521.|
 | SID           | The database SID.|
 | Service Name  | The database Service Name.|

+The interactive value listener.ora is utilized in the assessment process to support recommendations in section 2.1 of the CIS Oracle Database Benchmarks.
+The default for this value is {env:ORACLE_HOME}/network/admin/listener.ora.
+If this is not the correct path to the listener.ora, then this value should be provided in the configuration XML file or from the GUI popup.

 <a name="OracleMySQLDatabase"></a>
 **Oracle MySQL Database**